 This Block focuses on nursing theories and their relevance to professional practice.
 Students are introduced to practice models in various health care environments.
 Future and current issues in nursing practice will be explored.

 Block 7.0 (NURS 401) – Nursing Research

 This Block introduces the student to fundamental concepts in nursing research and focuses on understanding the purpose of research as a major contributor to nursing science, interpretation of study results, and cultivation of critical thinking through the research critique.
 Concepts of evidence-based practice in nursing are emphasized.

 Block 8.0 (NURS 402) – Maternal Newborn Nursing

 This Block focuses on the healthcare needs of childbearing women and their families through all stages of the perinatal period and childbirth.
-Emphasis is placed on the growth and development of the fetus and needs of the mother, the newborn, the family, and support systems.
-High risk pregnancies, labor complications and the physiologically challenged neonate are also covered.
+Emphasis is placed on the growth and development of the fetus and the needs of the mother, the newborn, the family, and support systems.
+High-risk pregnancies, labor complications, and the physiologically challenged neonate are also covered.

 Block 8.1 (NURS 402.1) – Maternal Newborn Nursing – Clinical

 Clinical experience will focus on the physical and psychosocial assessment of mother and child.
 This will include providing care to uncomplicated pregnancies, healthy newborns, and to women with complicated pregnancies.